 Place the bucket inside the main unit, lock the lid, and begin processing.
 Agitators quietly break down the food waste into small particles while it’s heated, decomposing and sterilizing the by-product entirely.
 The unique carbon filter filtration system totally eliminates the odor, making it perfect for indoor use.

 Once processing is complete, the unit will automatically shut off.
-At this point you can empty the contents directly into your garden or spread onto your lawn.
+At this point you can empty the contents directly into your garden, mixing it in thoroughly with your soil.

 FoodCycler can process a wide variety of foods, including...

 - Pet Food